-- 26. The outline approval was for the erection of up to 130 dwellings, and 108 dwellings is applied for through this reserved matter application which includes 16 affordable homes. - 27.
-The proposed housing layout incorporates 2, 3, 4 and 5 bedroomed detached and semi detached homes and 6 bungalows, which are on the whole modern in design.
-The homes are a sufficient distance away from existing dwellings and the design and appearance of the development is considered acceptable. - 28.
+24. The outline approval was for the erection of up to 130 dwellings, and 108 dwellings is applied for through this application which includes 16 affordable homes.

+- 25. The proposed housing layout incorporates detached and semi-detached homes, which are on the whole modern in design.
+The homes are a sufficient distance away from existing dwellings and the design and appearance of the development is considered acceptable. - 26.
 The application site is constrained due to the level changes across the land some of which are significant.
-The scheme has been amended so that the applicant works with the existing levels and avoids wherever possible large and unsightly retaining walls and the movement of a significant amount of soil on or off site.
-Whilst the dwellings have largely been designed to ensure that adequate distances are met and do achieve 21 / 11 metres as laid out in the SPD guidance, there are a number of plots where the distances should be greater due to the level difference, it is therefore recommended that permitted development rights be removed which will ensure that any future extensions can be fully considered and will protect the amenity of the occupiers of these properties.
-On the whole the scheme has been designed to that houses are off-set against each and the internal arrangements of the proposed dwellings together with the positioning of window openings have been designed to minimise any overlooking.

-- 29. The development will have one single point of access which was approved as part of the outline application and each house has the requisite number of car parking spaces and in order to protect this level of parking, permitted development rights have been removed for integral garage conversions. - 30.
-The proposed development is predominantly 2 storey dwellings with six bungalows which are appropriately placed within the development.
+The scheme follows that of the original approval in that applicant works with the existing levels and avoids wherever possible large and unsightly retaining walls and the movement of a significant amount of soil on or off site.
+Whilst the dwellings have largely been designed to ensure that adequate distances are met and do achieve 21 / 11 metres as laid out in the SPD guidance, there are a number of plots where the distances should to be greater due to the level difference, it is therefore recommended that permitted development rights be removed which will ensure that any future extensions can be fully considered and will protect the amenity of the occupiers of these properties.
+On the whole the scheme has been designed to that houses are off-set against each and the internal arrangements of the proposed dwellings together with the positioning of window openings have been designed to minimise any overlooking. - 27.
+The development will have one single point of access which was approved as part of the outline application and each house has the requisite number of car parking spaces and in order to protect this level of parking, permitted development rights have been removed for integral garage conversions. - 28.
+The proposed development is predominantly 2 storey dwellings.
 The affordable units are not grouped together and are 'pepper potted' across the development.